 Here are a few more statistics to help you calculate your energy consumption:

-- A typical water heater used by a 4-person household consumes 310 kWh/month
+- A typical water heater used by a 4-person household consumes 310 kWh per month

-- Lighting for a 4-5 room residence uses 50 kWh/month
+- Lighting for a 4-5 room residence uses 50 kWh per month

 (The above statistics are all based on average home use)

 Be smart – grab those previous electric bills, figure out your average usage, and shop at your average usage level accordingly.
-This alone could save you hundred of dollars a year, and is quite possibly the most important aspect of shopping for electricity.
+This alone could save you hundreds of dollars a year and is quite possibly the most important aspect of shopping for electricity.